apache/pekko/CONTRIBUTING.md

 ### Reporting security issues

-If you have found an issue in an Pekko project that might have security implications, you can report it by following the process mentioned in the [Apache document](https://apache.org/security/#reporting-a-vulnerability).
+If you have found an issue in a Pekko project that might have security implications, you can report it by following the process mentioned in the [Apache document](https://apache.org/security/#reporting-a-vulnerability).
 We will make sure those will get handled with priority.
 Thank you for your responsible disclosure!

 ### Continuous integration